ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-12-practical-guide-for-making-tests-execution-result-reports-more-comprehensible.md

 #### Conclusion

 This way, *Allure* presents results in a structure, allowing one to work with more comfortably, than with raw data.
-It’s especially important if we mean a huge number of tests, unstructured tests, which you need to make uniform, complex cases, consisting of many steps.
+It's especially important if we mean a huge number of tests, unstructured tests, which you need to make uniform, complex cases, consisting of many steps.
 The article has covered the experience of REST API testing, but tools, described in the article will be successfully used in other types of testing.
 So, for UI tests it will be useful to attach screenshots to the report and store the testing environment configuration, for instance browsers versions.
 Besides, this tool supports many popular software programming languages and test frameworks.

 #### Links mentioned in this blog post: